HPE GreenLake for Audit Logs developer guide

 The search API supports several query parameters.
 Refer to the API reference for supported query parameters.

-APIs return a 200 status code with a paginated response.
-For more details, see api-spec.
+This API returns a 200 status code with a paginated response.
+For more details, see the API reference:

 Get additional details of audit log